Birds of MauritiusRead more

 It is resident and native to southern Asia, from India and Sri Lanka, eastward to southern China and southwestern Asia.

-It is commonly called "Cardinal" in Mauritius.
+It is commonly called "Cardinal" in Mauritius island.
 In fact, it is a Madagascar Cardinal (Foudi de Madagascar) The male is very recognizable between September and May when it becomes entirely red and the female looks like a sparrow.
 The rest of the year, it is streaked brown and beige with greenish reflections on the top, beige on the bottom.
 It is then confused with the female sparrow.

 The Condé, Bulbul Orpheus or Mauritius Blackbird